Li Nong: Reign of Shi Zun

 The siege was lifted when Shi Zun, Shi Hu's son through his former empress Zheng Yingtao, launched a coup against Shi Shi and Empress Dowager Liu and put them to death.
 Li Nong returned to court to explain his initial decision in supporting Shi Shi and was pardoned.
 Shi Zun's brother, Shi Chong (石沖) rebelled after knowing about Shi Shi's death intending to avenge him.
 Li Nong and Shi Min battled Shi Chong at Pingji (平棘, in modern day Zhao County, Hebei), where the latter's army was annihilated.
 Shi Chong was then forced to commit suicide.

 Meanwhile, the Jin dynasty took notice of the Shi family's internal strife.
 The Jin minister Chu Pou was made Grand Commander to take advantage of it.
 As the people of Lu commandery offered their surrender to the Jin forces, Chu Pou sent Wang Kan (王龕) and Li Mai (李邁) to gather them.
 Li Nong fought them at Dai slope (代陂, east of present-day Tengzhou, Shandong) where he captured Wang Kan and killed Li Mai.
 The defeat forced Chu Pou to retreat south.

 Although Shi Min had been a staunch supporter of Shi Zun, their relationship broke down when Zun did not appoint Min as the Crown Prince despite his promise.
 Discussions were made between Shi Zun, Empress Dowager Zheng, and the other princes on getting rid of Shi Min.
-However, one prince, Shi Jian decided to alert Shi Min of this.
+However, one prince, Shi Jian decided to alert Shi Min of his plans.
 Shi Min forced Li Nong to conspire with him, and together they surrounded Shi Zun's house.
 They executed him along with the Empress Dowager and their loyal ministers.